-The Toucan Rescue Ranch's (TRR) mission is to rescue, rehabilitate and when possible, release Costa Rican wildlife.
-TRR works with a model that focuses on conservation, education and research so a brighter tomorrow is promised to the incredible animals of Costa Rica's rainforests.
+The Toucan Rescue Ranch (TRR) mission is to rescue, rehabilitate, and release Costa Rica wildlife.
+TRR works with a model that focuses on conservation, education, and research to ensure a brighter tomorrow for Costa Rica wildlife.

 - To establish a captive breeding program for all six species of Costa Rican toucans.

-- To accept, evaluate and treat rescued and decommissioned animals in need.
+- To accept, evaluate and treat rescued animals in need.

 - To rehabilitate and release injured wildlife back to its’ natural environment.

-- Provide educational programs, research sites and facilities.
+- Provide educational programs, research sites, and facilities across Costa Rica.

-- Provide volunteer opportunities for local, national and international individuals.
+- Provide volunteer opportunities for national and international individuals.